 The claim alleges that because of Southern Response’s misleading behaviour, policyholders ended up settling their insurance claims for much less than they were entitled to.

-Mr and Mrs Ross, who are the plaintiffs in the class action, have filed the claim against Southern Response for misrepresentation, breach of the Fair Trading Act (misleading and deceptive conduct), and breach of good faith.
+Mr and Mrs Ross, who are the representative plaintiffs in the class action, have filed the claim against Southern Response for misrepresentation, breach of the Fair Trading Act (misleading and deceptive conduct), and breach of good faith.
 The claim is filed on Mr and Mrs Ross’ behalf and also on behalf of other policyholders who are in similar circumstances.

 The Rosses seek (for themselves and for all class members) compensation for the difference between what Southern Response told policyholders was the estimated cost to repair / rebuild their home, and what the actual estimated cost was.

 The class action alleges that Southern Response has acted incorrectly in the following ways.

 In a 2015 court decision, the Supreme Court of New Zealand held that policyholders who chose the “Buy another house” option under the insurance policy were entitled to receive additional sums for contingencies and design fees.

 After the Supreme Court of New Zealand decision, Southern Response decided that going forward, it would pay those additional sums to all policyholders who settled after 1 October 2014.
 However, it would not pay anything more to policyholders who settled before 1 October 2014, because it said those claims “were settled in good faith on a full and final basis”.